 How does fast travel actually work?

 You need at least two Fast Travel Points in different locations before the system activates.
-Destructoid confirms you can place both on the same island as long as they are sufficiently distant from each other, but spreading them across different islands is where the real time savings come from.
+You can technically place both on the same island if they are far enough apart, but spreading them across different islands is where the real time savings come from.

 How you travel depends on where you are: